The fashion supply chain has a global crisis, the worst in decades. Deliveries experience delays every day, and costs are rising exponentially.

 The Global Economic Machine Is Missing Parts

-Fast forward to the end of 2021, what we see are containers piling up in ports.
-And we learn that a virus has derailed the global economy and forced the global supply chain as well as stores to close down for months.
-Both ends lost customers, companies went bankrupt or are in desperate search of liquidity.
+Fast-forward to the end of 2021, what we see are containers piling up in ports.
+And we learn that a virus has derailed the global economy and forced the stores to close down for months, and caused the global supply chain crisis.
+Backend and frontend of the supply chain lost customers, companies went bankrupt or are in desperate search of liquidity.
 Containers that were sent to Europe never returned, and air planes were stranded in parking lots.

 For several months, the long-term development was unclear.
-But when the fog over the Covid-19 impact began to lift, we got a sense that the global supply chain machine had lost a few major parts.
+But when the fog over the Covid-19 impact began to lift, we got a sense that the global supply chain machine has gone into crisis mode.
 And worse, it continues to loose oil (i.e. liquidity) every month.
-And nobody knows how long this situation will last.

 3 Strategies to Manage the Global Supply Chain Crisis